Polaroid Go is the world’s smallest analogue instant camera

 While there are smaller instant cameras than the Polaroid Go, such as the Canon Zoemini S, these use a digital sensor and effectively print Zero Ink (Zink) photos, rather than the analogue, light-exposed snaps produced in seconds by Polaroid cameras.
 In this sense, the new Go is a true instant camera, only with a new small form factor.

-In terms of specs, the Polaroid Go has a similar 100mm focal length to the Polaroid Now, which is similar to a 35mm full-frame equivalent, while its battery life promises to last for around 15 packs of film.
+In terms of specs, the Polaroid Go has a similar 100mm focal length to the Polaroid Now, which isn't unlike a 35mm full-frame equivalent, while its battery life promises to last for around 15 packs of film.

 It also includes a selfie mirror, self-timer, flash and a double exposure option for creative snaps, though it's not yet clear whether the Go has autofocus or an adjustable lens for close-ups.
 We're just confirming this with Polaroid and will update this story when we hear back.